 - A. The Union acts as the only Divisional Body of the Western Australian Shire Councils, Municipal Road Boards, Parks, Cemeteries and Racecourse, Public Authorities, Water Boards Unions within Australia.
 There were no significant changes to the principal activities of the Union. - B. The continuing maintenance of federal agreements negotiated by the organisation.
-The organisation was able to renegotiate 22 agreements during the reporting period although only 3 have been concluded on the 30th June 2021 and also respond to and resolve in excess of 60% of individual member disputes arising during the reporting period.
-The organisation also handled 25 unfair dismissal claims and some 30 workers compensation claims during the reporting period. - C. The further enhancement of the union website for reporting to and receiving communication from membership. - D. Continued publication of union newsletters and website information. - E. The Union also conducted job delegate training provided for 22 delegates in April 2021.
+The organisation was able to negotiate 18 agreements during the reporting period although only 6 have been fully concluded on the 30th of June 2022.
+The organisation has been able to respond to and resolve in excess of 80% of individual member disputes arising during the reporting period.
+The organisation also handled 35 unfair dismissal claims and some 20 workers compensation claims during the reporting period. - C The further enhancement of the union website for reporting to and receiving communication from membership. - D. Continued publication of union newsletters and website information.

+2. Significant Changes in the Nature of Principal Activities

+None.

 2A.
-Significant Changes in the Nature of Principal Activities

-None

-2B.
 Significant Changes in the Reporting Unit's Financial Affairs During the Year

-The Division continued to suffer a mall losss of financial members during the reporting period.
+The Division continued to suffer a loss of financial members for the reporting period.